checkedc/checkedc-clang/docs/checkedc/Implementation-Notes.md

 expressions at compile time.
 In some cases, the inferred bounds must use the value produced at runtime by the evaluation of an expression.
-We support this by selectively introducing temporary variables into the AST to hold the results of evaulating expressions, when the results must be used in a bounds expression.
+We support this by selectively introducing temporary variables into the AST to hold the results of evaulating expressions.

 Note that we cannot just introduce assignments to synthesized variables in the IR because C does not not